devture/matrix-synapse-shared-secret-auth/README.md

 The goal is to allow an external system to send a specially-crafted login request to Matrix Synapse and be able to obtain login credentials for any user on the homeserver.

+This is useful when you want to:

+- use a bridge to another chat network which does double-puppeting and may need to impersonate your users from time to time
-This is useful when you want to manage the state of your Matrix server (and its users) from an external system.
+- manage the state of your Matrix server (and its users) from an external system (your own custom code or via a tool like [matrix-corporal](https://github.com/devture/matrix-corporal))

 Example: you want your external system to auto-join a given user (`@user:example.com`) to some room.
 To do this, you need `@system:example.com` to invite `@user:example.com` to `!room:example.com` and then for the user to accept the invitation.